Internal-Compiler-Error/plutarch/docs/linux-executables-are-not-ET_EXEC.md

 ---
-title: "DNS on Modern Linux is a Mess"
+title: "Linux executables are not `ET_EXEC`"
 date:  2024-11-04T21:52:00UTC
-draft: true
+draft: false
 ---

 # Linux executables are not `ET_EXEC`